avelgest/principled-material-layers/README.md

 corresponding output socket on the node, which often matches an input socket on a Principled BSDF node, although any channel may be added.

-**This add-on is currently in beta.**

 ![Suzanne painted with three materials]( https://user-images.githubusercontent.com/111190478/184520872-12deb2ec-1857-4e57-a20c-892b7e21e050.jpg) *The Material Layers node with five enabled channels.
 Rust and rock materials* *from Poly Haven.*

 ## Installation
 Download the latest principled_material_layers ZIP file from the releases section, then from the Add-ons section of Blender’s preferences click *Install...* and select the downloaded .zip file.
 Enable the add-on labelled *“Material: Principled Material Layers”*.

 ## Features
-- Use existing materials in the same blend file or directly from an asset library (experimental) as layers.
+- Use existing materials in the same blend file or directly from an asset library as layers.
 - Freely edit or replace the materials in the layer stack at any time.
 - Only requires adding a single node to a material’s node tree.
 - Supports using any input socket from the Principled BSDF node as a channel,